-My first step was to see a doctor* and rule out any physical problems.
-Anxiety attacks produce a lot of strange symptoms: heart palpitations, numbness of extremities, even loose stools and plenty of others you’d probably never think of as having an emotional basis.
+My first step was to see a doctor and rule out any physical problems.
+Anxiety attacks can produce a lot of strange symptoms: heart palpitations, numbness of extremities, and even loose stools.
 But it’s all connected to adrenaline.
-Since any of these symptoms could belong to another ailment, it’s crucial to see a general practitioner or internist for the appropriate tests and make sure your symptoms really are just “in your head.”
+Since any of these symptoms could belong to another ailment, it’s important to see a doctor for the appropriate tests.

 Anxiety is really common, and having it doesn’t mean you’re crazy or weak.
-Our bodies and brains evolved to handle immediate stresses, such as tigers coming to eat us – our response to these stresses was to run or fight.
-But in our insulated modern world where the tigers can’t get us, all our stresses are abstract and intangible: financial security, the state of the nation, the health of our relationships.
-We feel the pressure, but instead of running or fighting, we think and worry.
-That’s not what our bodies are designed to do, so it’s no wonder some of our bodies get confused and start having symptoms like heart palpitations.
-All that pent up adrenaline has nowhere to go.
+Our bodies and brains evolved to handle immediate stresses, such as tigers coming to eat us.
+Fear and worry made adrenaline flood our bloodstreams so we could run or fight.
+But in our safe modern world, we worry about things like financial security, world events, and our relationships.
+We feel like we’re being chased by predators, but running and fighting rarely solve modern problems.
+And all that pent up adrenaline has nowhere to go.

-Another very valid option is cognitive behavioral therapy.
+Cognitive behavioral therapy often does wonders for anxiety.
 Not all psychotherapy means talking about your parents for hours on end.
-This type of therapist simply helps you discover how to live better.
-For example, maybe your problem is simply that neither of your parents knew how to cope with stress very well so you never learned those skills.
-The therapist will just help you learn those skills and send you on your way – no navel gazing required.
-On the other hand, if you do have an underlying issue such as a past trauma, the therapist will help you work through it, but quickly because their goal is to get you happy now and in the future, not to analyze your past until they have enough material to write a book about it.
+This type of therapist simply helps you figure out how to live better.
+For example, maybe your problem is simply that neither of your parents knew how to cope with stress, so you never learned those skills.
+The therapist will help you learn those skills and send you on your way – no navel gazing required.
+On the other hand, if you do have an underlying issue such as a past trauma, the therapist will help you work through it.

 What you can do for yourself

-There are also plenty of ways you can help yourself.
+You can also reduce your stress.
 Again, you need to check with a doctor before using any of these: for example, yoga can be too strenuous for some people (including pregnant women).

 - Meditation.
 Meditation is the easiest way to get big results fast.
 You don’t have to take classes or buy DVDs.
-You can simply find a quiet place to sit with your eyes closed and do your best to think about nothing.
-When thoughts come into your head, as they will, imagine putting them in bubbles and watching the bubbles float away.
-After a while, you’ll get to focused on the bubbles that this will be all that’s in your mind, and it’s a peaceful visualization.
-Once the thoughts have stopped coming so fast, you might want to imagine sitting somewhere peaceful – beach, waterfall, park, or a particularly beautiful landmark.
-Whenever you catch yourself getting worked up about something, take a moment to close your eyes and go to your meditation place and remember that at least 99% of the things we worry about never happen.
+You just find a quiet place to sit with your eyes closed and do your best to think about nothing.
+When thoughts come into your head, as they will, imagine putting them in bubbles, floating gently away.
+After a while, you’ll focus on the bubbles and forget about some of your worries.
+Then you might want to imagine being somewhere peaceful – a beach, waterfall, park, or a particularly beautiful landmark.
+Whenever you catch yourself getting worked up about something, take a moment to close your eyes and meditate.
+And remember that at least 99% of the things we worry about never happen.

 - Dump caffeine.
-While caffeine probably isn’t the cause of your anxiety, reducing or eliminating your caffeine intake can do wonders very quickly.
-Caffeine fuels your adrenal glands, which are already working overtime – without that fuel, they immediately stop producing so much adrenaline, and that will make you calmer overall.
-(Don’t worry, you can go back to it once you have the condition under control.)
+Caffeine may not cause your anxiety, but reducing your caffeine intake can do wonders very quickly.
+Caffeine fuels your adrenal glands, which already working overtime in anxious people.
+Without that fuel, they immediately stop producing so much adrenaline, and that will help you calm down.
+(Don’t worry, you can probably go back to it once you have the condition under control – I did.)

 - Deep breathing exercises.
 This particular exercise brought my heart rate down significantly when it was palpitating: exhale completely, squeezing your abs to get all the air out of your body, then inhale deeply, until your lungs almost hurt.
 Then exhale slowly, again squeezing out all the air.
-Do this three times.
-Yoga also does this for you, but the beauty of this exercise is that you can do it anytime, anywhere that you start noticing symptoms.
+Do this three times, anytime you start to notice anxiety symptoms.

 - Ignore your symptoms.
-Once your doctor has ruled out anything dangerous, you really must make an effort to ignore your symptoms.
-I tried to distract myself with reading something, having an interesting conversation, or playing a game that really absorbed my attention.
+Once your doctor has ruled out anything dangerous, make an effort to ignore your symptoms.
+I tried to distract myself with reading, conversations, or playing games.
 I quickly found that having fun was the best distraction, so calling up a friend who always made me laugh, watching a funny movie, etc., became my go-to activities.
 Playing with kids and pets can be awesome, too.

 - Getting plenty of rest.
 If you’re having heart palpitations at night, it’s very hard to get enough sleep.
 If you can make up for it with naps or an earlier bedtime, it’ll do you some favors.
 Otherwise, yoga and meditation can give you some of the benefits of rest in less time.
-They’re not a substitute for sleep, but they will make you feel refreshed and more confident.
+They’re not a substitute for sleep, but they will make you feel refreshed.

 - Remove stressful things from my life.
-This is not easy – for most of us, the big stress comes from work, which we can’t survive without.
-If you can eliminate any stressful situations – or people! – from your life, do it.
+This is tough.
+For most of us, the big stress comes from work, which we can’t survive without.
+If you can eliminate any stressful situations – or people – from your life, do it.

 - Affirmations.
 This is one of the tricks in the cognitive therapist’s bag, and there are books and articles on the subject everywhere.
-In a nutshell, affirmations are positive statements you say to yourself (doesn’t have to be out loud) quite a few times a day, plus whenever you catch yourself thinking negatively.
+In a nutshell, affirmations are positive statements you say to yourself (or write down) quite a few times a day, or whenever you catch yourself thinking negatively.
 The trick to writing a good affirmation is: make it present tense and include zero negative words such as “not.”
 Instead of “someday I will have financial security” when you’re deeply anxious about finances, say “I have financial security.”
 Yes, it may be a lie, but the “fake it until you make it” principle applies.
-Instead of “I don’t have low self-esteem”, which involves a negative word go with something like “I am confident and care about myself.”
+Instead of “I don’t have low self-esteem”, which involves a negative word, go with something like “I am confident and care about myself.”
 Make your affirmations as specific to your worries as you can.

 - Keep an anxiety journal.
 Write down everything you worry about every day.
-You’ll be astounded at how many things you’re worrying about, and many of them will be so unlikely to happen or so far our of your control that it’ll all seem silly.
+You’ll be astounded at how many things worry you, and many of them will be so unlikely to happen or so far our of your control that it’ll all seem silly.
 If you’re concerned about anyone finding this and reading it, use codes – initials for names, shortened terms for events.
 This can be just as effective as the next tool I’m about to mention.